The Out-of-Province Benefit is available only to members with Supplementary Coverage.

 Please note, however, that assistance services are not available in countries of political unrest.
-The list of countries, as maintained by Sun Life, will change according to world conditions.
+The list of countries, as maintained by the plan Administrator, will change according to world conditions.

-Neither Sun Life nor the company providing the assistance network is responsible for the availability, quality, or result of the medical treatment received by the participant or for the failure to obtain medical treatment.
+Neither the plan Administrator nor the company providing the assistance network is responsible for the availability, quality, or result of the medical treatment received by the participant or for the failure to obtain medical treatment.

 Emergency Travel Eligible Expenses

 Advance payment on behalf of the participant or a covered dependant for the payment of hospital and medical expenses.